 The Battle of Guruslău took place in 1601.
 Aug 3, 1601.

-Who won the Battle of Guruslău?
+What was the outcome of the Battle of Guruslău?

 The Habsburg Empire & Wallachia were victorious against the Transylvanian Nobility (Báthory).